jacordero/ESA-audio-sentiment-analysis/docs/Testing.md

 ## Test structure

 All testing code is located in the [tests](/tests/) folder of this repository.
-A complete overview of the files in this folder is show below.
+A complete overview of the files in this folder is shown below.

 ```
 tests